 Instructions

 2) Place your oven safe pan on the stove and set on medium-high heat.
-Pour your 2 tablespoons olive oil in the pan and allow it to get hot (1-3 minutes).
+Pour your 2 tablespoons olive oil (or butter) in the pan and allow it to get hot. (keep in mind, olive oils low smoke point makes it prone to oxidation which can lead to free radical formation.
+Butter may be a better alternative).

 3) Once the pan is nice and hot, throw your chuck roast on and let sear 3 minutes on each side.